JUrban/icms1.github.io/2018/sessions.md

   and a vision for the future.

-## ICMS 2018 Session: Management of Mathematical Software, Mathematical Knowledge and Research Data
+## 15. Management of Mathematical Software, Mathematical Knowledge and Research Data

 ### Organizers